flimflam-austin/hugo-cms-test/site/content/quick_reads/20180608-18-06-07-suicide-can-help/index.md

     _key: card-3-5139eac3-11a6-4fd1-81f7-f8a8fbe42f64
   - order: 3
     body: >-
-      > ‘Suicide isA a public health crisis when you look at the numbers, and they keep going up.
+      > ‘Suicide is a public health crisis when you look at the numbers, and they keep going up.
 It’s up everywhere.
 And we know that the rates are actually higher than what’s reported.
 But homicides still get more attention.’